 What Kind of Cancer Does Zantac Cause?

 The Federal Drug Administration (FDA) has ordered all ranitidine medications, sold under the brand name Zantac, taken off store shelves.
-This order is tied to concerns that Zantac could contain a cancer-causing chemical called NDMA.
+This order is tied to concerns that Zantac is contaminated with a cancer-causing chemical called NDMA.
 The FDA has ordered Zantac and generic ranitidine manufacturers to stop selling all prescriptions and over-the-counter varieties of this medication.
 Many patients are wondering “What kind of cancer does Zantac cause?”

 Kinds of Cancer Potentially Caused by Zantac